datocms/hugo-example/content/episode/11964-cafe-disco.md

 +++
+category = "Season 5"
+date = "2009-05-07"
+director = "Randall Einhorn"
-episode_number = 27
+episodenumber = 25
-image_url = nil
+rating = 8.5
 title = "Cafe Disco"
+weight = 93
 +++

-Michael repurposes his old office space into a cafe-disco lounge for the Dunder Miffin staff.
-Pam and Jim plan a secret trip to elope.
-Phyllis is taken aback by Bob's new secretary.
+Michael tries to create a place to escape from work in the storage room that used to house the Michael Scott Paper Company, while Jim and Pam consider taking off and getting married that day.